HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-28][Active] https://github.com/Xudong-Huang/may - May is a high-performant library for programming stackful coroutines with which you can easily develop and maintain massive concurrent programs.
 It can be thought as the Rust version of the popular Goroutine.
 [2019-10-28][Active] https://github.com/Xudong-Huang/generator-rs - rust stackful generator library
 [2019-10-29][Active] https://github.com/dpc/mioco - Mioco provides green-threads (aka fibers) like eg. Goroutines in Go, for Rust.
 Rust community decided that futures should be main Rust async IO story, so you might want to look at tokio-fiber: coroutines as Futures project, which should have mioco-like API and allow easily porting code using mioco. ref: https://github.com/dpc/mioco.pre-0.9
+[2019-10-30][Active] https://github.com/nagisa/tokio-periodic - Asynchronous, cross-platform periodic timers.
+These timers (unlike in tokio-timer, which implements this in user-space) are implemented using the OS facilities in as zero-overhead manner as possible.

 ### Test